uyennhu25/WRO_2025_Future_Engineers/README.md

   <img src="Chassis, Motor and Processing Unit/Images/Ackermann_2.png" width="350">
 </p>

-<h3>Camera: Matrix Robotics M-Vision Cam with Type-C Cable Pack</h3>
+### Camera: Matrix Robotics M-Vision Cam with Type-C Cable Pack

 We use Matrix Robotics's M-Vision Cam over other cameras because it has a processing unit inside the camera itself.
 Consequently, the LEGO Spike Prime Hub does not have to execute extra image processing algorithms, prolonging the battery life and maintaining a healthy load on the processing unit
 <p align="center">